QingbiaoLi/QingbiaoLi.github.io/_research/research.md

   * The University of Edinburgh
   * Duties included:
     * Research model-free control of bipedal walking for humanoid robotics
-    * Theorectical proof and simulation validation of online parameter estimation to obtain robust control of bipedal walking
+    * Theoretical proof and simulation validation of online parameter estimation to obtain robust control of bipedal walking
     * Simulation
   * Supervisor: Dr. Zhibin Li